-IMPORTANT If you have not configured the ESX agent network and datastore settings on the host, ESX Agent Manager sets the status to red and ESX agents do not deploy.
-See "Configure the Virtual Infrastructure for ESX Agent Deployment," on page 18.
+Important If you have not configured the ESX agent network and datastore settings on the host, ESX Agent Manager sets the status to red and ESX agents do not deploy.
+See Configure the Virtual Infrastructure for ESX Agent Deployment.

-- 1 Click Home in the navigation bar of the vSphere web client, and then click the vCenter Solutions Manager icon. - 2 Click EAM Sample Solution in the list of running vCenter solutions. - 3 Click the Solution tab.
+- 1 Click Menu in the navigation bar of the vSphere Client, and then click Administration. - 2 Click vCenter Server Extensions. - 3 Click EAM Sample Solution in the list of running vCenter Server solutions. - 4 From the Summary tab, click the link from the Solutions portlet.